FeLoe/starter-hugo-academic/content/publication/osd2f/index.md

 # Summary.
 An optional shortened abstract.
 #summary: This study investigates reasons and motivations which might lead people to prefer algorithmic gatekeepers over human ones.

-tags: [digital trace data, data donation, digital platforms, privacy]
+tags: [digital trace data, data donation, digital platforms]

 # Display this page in the Featured widget?
 featured: true